lestercorderomurillo/xp.js-styled/README.md

 ## Themes

-`xspectrum-styled` supports themes to provide consistent styling across your application.
+`xpertjs-styled` supports themes to provide consistent styling across your application.
 You can define your own theme or use a pre-defined one.

 ## Metrics